PUT-JUG/proj-mp/src/Topic 2 - ROS and point clouds.md

  - depending on the functionality call `.compute()`, `.align()`, `.filter()`, etc. to get the output.

 ### PassThrough filter example:
-(Passthrough filter filters values in or outside a specified range in one dimension)
+(Passthrough filter filters values inside or outside a specified range in one dimension)

 ```cpp
 pcl::PassThrough<PointT> filter;